sara-baig/FASDH25-portfolio2/README.md

 This project withdraws and envisions geographic references from January 2024 news articles about Gaza.
 We used two different techniques: regular expressions with a gazetteer and Named Entity Recognition (NER) to compare place recognition.

 ## Folder Structure
-- 'articles': Raw news articles from January 2024 in text format
+'Outputs': contains maps and counts
-- 'gazetteers': Contains TSV files
+'gazetteers': Contains TSV (countries.tsv, geonames_gaza_selection.tsv, README)
-- 'Scripts': Scripts for regex+gazetteer extraction, and for NER using Stanza
+'Scripts': Scripts for regex+gazetteer extraction, and for NER using Stanza 'README.md': Project documentation
-- '2README.md': Project documentation
-- 'ChatGPT Convos': Documentation of ChatGPT conversations
+'AI_documentation': Documentation of ChatGPT conversations

 ## Project Overflow
 ### Forking and Cloning the portfolio folder(0)